Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

 ### Maze Generation

-For the maze generation I used the [Randomized Prim's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm).
-The algorithm is a very popular choose when generating mazes, and I followed this [article](https://medium.com/swlh/fun-with-python-1-maze-generator-931639b4fb7e) by Orestis Zekai.
-The article was helpful for the basic setup, but I had difficulty following along in the final parts, so I will be presenting my implementation here.
-Check out the [file](https://github.com/Avashist1998/maze_game/blob/develop/src/maze_game/maze_generation.py) on Github for the final version.
+I used the [Randomized Prim's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm) for generating the maze, which is a popular choice for maze generation.
+I followed Orestis Zekai's article on maze generation using Python, which was helpful for the basic setup.
+However, I had some difficulty following the final parts of the [article](https://medium.com/swlh/fun-with-python-1-maze-generator-931639b4fb7e), so I implemented my own version.
+You can find the final version of my implementation in this [file](https://github.com/Avashist1998/maze_game/blob/develop/src/maze_game/maze_generation.py) on Github.

 #### Maze Board Value Enum

-The MazeGameObject enum help with the readability of code, and creates a layer of abstraction between the values of the board and the maze generation code.
+The MazeGameObject enum improves the readability of the code and creates a layer of abstraction between the values on the game board and the maze generation code.

 ```python
 class MazeGameObject(Enum):
     PATH = 0